Balerno: Religious sites

 Balerno has two churches (the parish church and St Mungo's Church).

 Balerno Parish Church is part of the Church of Scotland.
 The church was designed in a Gothic style by James Graham Fairley and completed in 1888.
 It is Category C listed, rectangular in shape and composed of sandstone and Ashlar.
 It was originally designed as a church for a United Presbyterian congregation.

 St Mungo's Church is part of the Scottish Episcopal Church.
 The church was designed by Robert Rowand Anderson and completed in 1869.
 The church is finished in white harling and is Category B listed.

 The nearby former St Joseph's Catholic Church closed in August 2006, with the building purchased by Balerno Parish Church and renamed "The St Joseph's Centre".

 Sport

 Balerno is home to Currie RFC, who play at Malleny Park.
 Currie won the Scottish Rugby Union Scottish Premiership Division One in 2007 and 2010.

 Balerno Bowling Club situated in the heart of the village dates back to 1885, plays lawn bowls in the Water of Leith league, Edinburgh & Leith Bowling Association.

+Balerno Lawn Tennis Club, located in the heart of the village, is open all year and offers two all-weather courts.
+Membership of the club is required to book courts and play.
+The club is situated behind the balerno scout hall.

 Media

-C&B News, originally Currie & Balerno News, is a community news magazine covering Balerno and neighbouring Currie, Juniper Green, Baberton Mains and Colinton.
-Originally launched in February 1976: its 500th issue was published in October 2024.
+C&B News – originally Currie & Balerno News – is a monthly volunteer-run “local community news magazine” (available in print and as a downloadable PDF) covering Balerno and neighbouring Currie, Juniper Green, Baberton Mains and Colinton.
+Originally launched in February 1976, and published 10 times a year, the magazine features local news and articles, contributions from local political representatives, and updates on local planning issues—all voluntarily submitted by local residents.
+The magazine published its 500th issue in October 2024and celebrated its 50th anniversary in February 2026.

-A bespoke edition of the lifestyle and community magazine Konect is delivered to households in Balerno and neighbouring Currie, Juniper Green, Baberton Mains and Ratho.
+A bespoke edition of the “lifestyle and community magazine” Konect is delivered to households in Balerno as well as neighbouring Currie, Juniper Green, Baberton Mains and Ratho.

 Since 2021, Balerno Parish Church has published a monthly newsletter, Balerno Blether.
 This replaced the previously bimonthly publication The Bridge, which ceased during the COVID-19 lockdowns in 2020.